-Skip to main content
+Skip to main

 What is it like working in logistics sales?

-Logistics sales is a unique career path that can offer great success to those who have a competitive spirit and a willingness to work hard.
-Logistics sales representatives work with shippers, from small businesses to Fortune 500 companies, who need their products moved anywhere in the world.
+Logistics sales is a unique career path that can spell success for those with a competitive spirit and a willingness to work hard.
+Logistics sales representatives work with shippers who need their products moved anywhere in the world, from small businesses to Fortune 500 companies.
 They also work with reliable carriers to arrange transportation and load tracking for these companies.
-These loads can be moved via truckload, less-than-truckload, intermodal and drayage, temperature controlled, air freight, heavy haul and more—depending on the shipper’s needs and location.
-The logistics sales representative is also responsible for providing consistent communication and updates to the shipper, as well as keeping in constant contact with the carrier throughout the process.

 Why is logistics sales a great career for former athletes?